DETAILED ACTION

 The limitation of decomposing a weight of the deep learning operation into two weight elements, the weight associated with the element in the input feature map, the weight having the first precision, the two weight elements having the second precision, as drafted, is a process that, under its broadest reasonable interpretation, covers a mental process.
 The limitation is directed to observation, evaluation, judgment and opinion and is a process capable of being performed by a human mentally or using pen and paper.

-The limitation of performing a computation using the two input elements and the two weight elements, as drafted, is a process that, under its broadest reasonable interpretation, covers a mathematical concept.
+The limitation of performing a computation using the two input elements and the two weight elements to compute a value, as drafted, is a process that, under its broadest reasonable interpretation, covers a mathematical concept.
 The limitation encompasses calculating a value.

 The limitation of skipping one or more computations of the one or more zero-valued elements, as drafted, is a process that, under its broadest reasonable interpretation, covers a mental process.
 The limitation is directed to observation, evaluation, judgment and opinion and is a process capable of being performed by a human mentally or using pen and paper.